webforj/webforj-documentation/docs/ui/custom-components/composite.md

     }
     ```

 2. **Optionally Implement the `onDidCreate()` Method**: Inside your custom `Composite` class, you can implement the `onDidCreate()` method.
 This method is called immediately after the bound component is created and added to a window.
-Use this method to set up your container component and add child components.
+Use this method to set up your component, modify any configurations needed, and add child components if applicable.
 For example:

 	```java
 	public class ApplicationComponent extends Composite<Div> {